 - nipple discharge

 Your doctor will first want you to take a pregnancy test to rule out pregnancy.
-Your doctor will then run a series of blood tests.
-These tests will measure the levels of testosterone, estrogen, and other hormones in your blood.
+Your doctor may then run a series of blood tests.
+These tests can measure the levels of testosterone, estrogen, and other hormones in your blood.

 Your doctor may also use imaging tests to diagnose secondary amenorrhea.
-MRI scans, CT scans, and ultrasound tests allow your doctor to view your internal organs in more detail.
+MRI, CT scans, and ultrasound tests allow your doctor to view your internal organs.
 Your doctor will be looking for cysts or other growths on your ovaries or in the uterus.

 Your doctor may also recommend making certain lifestyle changes if your weight or exercise routine is contributing to your condition.
 Ask your doctor for a referral to a nutritionist or dietitian, if necessary.
 These specialists can teach you how to manage your weight and physical activity in a healthy manner.